adrian-evo/robotframework-sikulixlibrary/README.md

 `robot --outputdir results/default test_defaultlibrary_win.robot` (or any .robot file from under test directory and for OS of choice)

+or maybe on MacOS

+`python3 -m robot --outputdir results/default test_defaultlibrary_osx.robot`

 Obviously, image files from test/img/MacOS, Ubuntu or Windows might not work on specific environment and would need to be regenerated.
 Also for these tests SIKULI_PATH is defined and the name of SikuliX is `sikulixide-2.0.5.jar`

 Additionally, debugging with some RF supported tools is also possible with this library, for both Robot Framework and Pyton code.
 Python library debugging was tested with Visual Studio Code with Robot Framework Language Server by Robocorp, by using `debug test.py` file.
 Also Robot Framework test code from within test directory was tested with debugging, with the same tool, by creating a specific configuration within launch.json file (VSCode specific file).

+- Tested on Windows 10 with 1920x1080, Windows Dark mode, Light app mode.
+Also limited testing with 4k.
+- Tested on MacOS Big Sur with 1440x900, Dark Appearance.
+Also limited testing with 4k.
+Text Edit should be put in Plain Text mode.
+- Tested on Ubuntu with 1920x1080 and with Leafpad application.

 # Supported Operating Systems